 Is this for real!?

-What do you do with the waste you collect?
+What do they do with the poop?

 How long does it take to clean a yard?

-What kind of tools do you use?
+What kind of tools do they use?

-What do you do in the winter?
+What do they do in the winter?